 A: No, that’s really the key point to My Study My Way.
 At the moment, you are likely to be getting fewer requests for your new intakes compared with the actual level of needs you would expect from your Students and then finding that requests are coming through at key pressure points in the Academic year which would suggest that students are not choosing to give you the information until they reach a crisis point.
 Sadly some may never come forward and may simply decide to abandon their course.
 My Study My Way encourages students to think about potential barriers, collates the information and empowers them to act early to access any support that is needed before they encounter difficulties.
 The student can email information from the report to relevant teams to support discussions and the overall anonymised data gives a good understanding of what Universal adjustments can be implemented to improve the learning environment for everybody.
 So it will not feel overwhelming or daunting, just sensible and appropriate.

 Q: I am concerned that this will result in loads of claims from people who have completed a profile and that it sets unrealistic expectations for them about the support a University can reasonably provide.

 A: Quite the opposite is the case in fact.
-My Study My Way makes it very clear to the student that whilst the University wants to be as supportive as possible reasonableness is at the heart of the solutions you are able to provide.
+My Study My Way makes it very clear to the student that whilst the university or college wants to be as supportive as possible reasonableness is at the heart of the solutions you are able to provide.
 An additional benefit is that throughout the report the student is encouraged to take control for themselves as well and work proactively with Student Services and teaching staff to implement sensible solutions and is pointed to lots of self help information and funded support such as DSAs.
 The result is a distributed approach with very little escalation or central management (or budget) required.

 A: Not at all, My Study My Way is meeting a need that you have an obligation to provide for all students.
 By creating a report that gives the student all the information they need to put the adjustment in place themselves or links them to the person that can help them with it, the time and money you save not having to start from scratch is extensive.